 Come rain, sun or snow: corn on the cob with cilantro butter always tastes great!
 No matter what the weather is outside.
-This is an amazingly flavorful side dish recipe!
+This is an amazingly flavorful vegetable side dish recipe!
 Do you like the sweetness of fresh corn?

 Corn on the cob with cilantro butter, what a great treat for all seasons!